Hedge fund firm Man Group shakes up GLG unit

 Chief investment strategist Jamil Baz and Sudi Mariappa, who joined GLG in October from Pimco, will co-head GLG's overall macro and fixed income business.
 GLG also said Richard Bateson joins from Man's AHL unit as a senior quantitative analyst.

-Tough-talking Roman, CEO of GLG, joined Man in 2010 when it bought London-based hedge fund GLG for $1.6 billion.
+Tough-talking Roman, CEO of GLG, joined Man in 2010 when it bought London-based hedge fund GLG for $1.6 billion (995.8 million pounds).
 He has since increased his power base and was widely touted as a successor to Clarke.
 He takes over as group CEO in February.

 (Reporting by Tommy Wilkes; Editing by Dan Lalor)